Gender-based homophily in collaborations across a heterogeneous scholarly landscape: Measure of Homophily

 \section{Measure of Homophily}

-Recall that $\alpha = p - q$ where $p$ is the probability that a randomly selected co-author of a randomly selected male authorship is male and $q$ is the probability that a randomly selected co-author of a randomly selected female authorship is male.
-We calculate the $\alpha$ for the example given in Figure 1 in the main text.
+Recall that $\alpha = p - q$ where $p$ is the probability that a randomly selected co-author of a randomly selected man authorship is a man and $q$ is the probability that a randomly selected co-author of a randomly selected woman authorship is a man.

+We first give detailed calculations for the different values of $\alpha$ described in Section~2.1.
+Recall that we consider a corpus where all documents have only 2 authors.
+Let $n$ denote the total number of authorships and let $n_w$ and $n_m$ denote the number of woman and man authorships respectively.
+Note that there are $n/2$ total documents.
+To simplify the calculation, we let $\pi = n_w/ n$ and assume that $\pi \leq 1/2$.